 The Chesapeake Bay fishing industry holds tremendous commercial, cultural, and historic value.
 Managing the blue crab, oyster, striped bass, shad, and menhaden fisheries is also critical to restoring and protecting these species and their important place in the ecosystem.

-A target abundance level of 215 million spawning-age female crabs was adopted in 2011.
+A target abundance level of 215 million spawning-age female blue crabs was adopted in 2011.
 The current overfishing threshold is 34 percent of the spawning-age female population and the target is 25.5 percent.

 Based on recommendations from the 2011 Chesapeake Bay Blue Crab Advisory Report, this indicator now tracks spawning-age female blue crab abundance and harvest in relation to targets and thresholds for this portion of the population.
 Previously the indicator tracked total adult abundance and harvest (males and females) in relation to interim targets and thresholds for that population.